AntyElo/dragonfly/README.md

-# DragonFly Plug-in of tmux
+# DragonFly Plug-in of tmux; github mirror of project worked with mercurial
+## Warning: this is in most HelloWorld
 DragonFly Plug-in, or DFP - the other implementation of ~~letters~~ butterfly plugin It provide: